sukottokun/cp-scripts/README.md

 ## 📋 **What This Script Does**

-This comprehensive automation script handles the entire process of creating and configuring Pantheon sites for Content Publisher:
+This script handles the entire process of creating and configuring Pantheon sites for Content Publisher:

 ### **Site Creation & Setup**
 - Creates either a WordPress or Drupal site on Pantheon